Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 llulluchapampa bathrooms

 Unfortunately, when it comes to the Inca Trail toilets, the news isn’t great.
-Privacy, hygiene, and cleanliness are not guaranteed in these facilities, and if you’re lucky, your toilet may have a lock.
-On the first day of your trek, the toilets are relatively decent and clean, but as you progress further along the trail, the standard of the Inca Trail toilets drops drastically.
-By day two, you’ll be using floor toilets where you need to squat over, and the flushing mechanism often fails, causing toilet waste to accumulate on the floor of the facilities.
+Privacy, hygiene, and cleanliness are not guaranteed.
+By day two, you’ll be using floor toilets where you need to squat, and the flushing mechanism often fails.
 It’s best to wear your hiking boots when using the toilets.
-I’ve even seen some toilet blocks without bins to dispose of used toilet paper, which inevitably leads to piles of used paper in the corner.
-This can make for a pretty unpleasant experience, so make sure you bring your own toilet paper and hand sanitizer.
+Always bring your own toilet paper and hand sanitizer.
 A headlamp is also recommended as there are no lights inside most toilet blocks.
-At the campgrounds, you can find cold running water for hand washing outside the toilet rooms, but soap and towels may not always be available.

 inca trail toilets